-In my ongoing series on natural gas flow meter types, within this post I discuss the gas turbine meter which can be used to measure natural gas in industrial and commercial billing applications.
+In my ongoing series on natural gas flow meter types, within this post, I discuss the gas turbine meter, which can measure natural gas in industrial and commercial billing applications.

 Natural Gas Flow Measurement

 We are Sage Metering.
 We manufacture thermal mass flow meters, which measure and monitor gas mass flow.
 If you are interested in a different meter style, may I suggest that you learn more about the advantages of thermal mass flow measurement?
 Otherwise, here are other links to articles sharing the benefits and limitations of each technology: